LuanEdCosta/carrijeta-sql-formatter/README.md

 ## :heart: Motivation

-I always wanted to create something that they can use in their daily routine of development and help me when i need to code in Delphi.
+I always wanted to create something that they can use in their daily routine of development and help me when I need to code in Delphi.

 ## :bulb: TODO